Celebrate the Exciting Fall Arts Season in Greater Williamsburg

 Enjoy an explosion of arts, crafts, music, theater and culinary events in Williamsburg, Yorktown and Jamestown.

 The sixth annual Fall Arts season opens with a rare opportunity to see art inspired by America’s waterways, oceans, rivers, marshes, ships, boats, nautical history and sea life.
 Meet America’s greatest painters of water life, the juried members and Founding Fellows of the American Society of Marine Artists (ASMA), as their 2016 National Tour runs at the Muscarelle Museum of Art at the College of William & Mary from Sept.
 9 through mid-November.

 Start your fall arts experience at Celebrate Yorktown Committee’s Annual Opening Night art show, which will celebrate “Art of the Water” against the backdrop of the scenic York River.
-Sail on over to the Yorktown Victory Center on Sept.
+Sail on over to the American Revolution Museum at Yorktown on Sept.
 11 to hear a free lecture by the U.S. Coast Guard’s Admiral Papp (Ret.), as he shares his Adventures of the Arctic.